 Net Promoter Score

 A Net Promoter Score is a way to measure client loyalty.
 It was introduced by Fred Reichheld in 2003 in the Harvard Business Review as an improvement on the traditional customer-satisfaction survey.
 Lawyerist as a good post on applying this concept to law practices.
+(Although a growing number of research studies suggest that NPS is not a valuable metric.)

 A brief note on Key Performance Indicators (KPI)